Leaderboard rewards

 When to use a Leaderboard reward

-Use a Leaderboard reward when the prize should go to the best results rather than the fastest claim or a random draw.
+Use a Leaderboard reward when the prize should go to the best results, not the fastest claim or a random draw.
+Typical examples:

 • the highest score in a quiz